There’s no single bag that’s the right bag for everyone, but here are my tips to finding and buying the perfect suitcase for you.

 My Favorite Bag

 I discovered my perfect bag for one bag travel via the instructions above.
-When I began talking about an upcoming trip to Croatia and Bosnia, a friend who highly recommended her bag suggested I take her bag on my upcoming trip.
+When I began talking about an upcoming trip to Croatia and Bosnia, a friend who highly recommended her bag suggested I take her bag with me.

 My favorite feature of the Eagle Creek convertible bags that I adore is that it switches into what I playfully call “frontsies-backsies mode” – that is, the carryon-size suitcase converts to an impressively comfortable backpack to be worn on my back, and the daypack securely attaches (via special clips on the straps of the larger bag) to my front side.
 This has been a lifesaver in remote destinations in Chile, Argentina, and Romania, where using it as a roller bag would have gotten me mired in the disty streets, and in the city streets of Florence, where cobblestones would have rendered a roller bag useless.